Blesmol-IO/netty-osgi/README.md

 * Stress test case that adds 100s of embedded channels, each w/ scores of handlers
 * Measure test case times and store as performance measures

+## Gotchas

+### `ChannelHandler.handlerAdded` Implementations

+The dynamic handler currently operates on its own event executor group, separate from the channel

+Be quick in implemented `io.netty.channel.ChannelHandler.handlerAdded(ChannelHandlerContext)` methods.
+If these do not finish quick enough, the dynamic handler will win a race where the previously added handler hasn't been fully added.
+This will cause the next handler to be added by the dynamic handler to fail, since it uses the previously added handler's name as a key.
+Since the keyed handler hasn't been fully added, the pipeline will thrown an exception saying the keyed handler name doesn't exist.

+This problem can also come up if a handler directly adds other handlers.
+Avoid if possible by providing these handlers via OSGi and adding them to the dynamic handler.

 ## License

 Apache 2.0